teloxide/teloxide/README.md

 ### Dialogues management

-A dialogue is typically described by an enumeration where each variant is one of possible dialogue's states.
+A dialogue is typically described by an enumeration where each variant is one possible state of the dialogue.
 There are also _state handler functions_, which may turn a dialogue from one state to another, thereby forming an [FSM].

 [FSM]: https://en.wikipedia.org/wiki/Finite-state_machine